-Visit the Secret Village of Anafiotika Plaka
+Visit the secret village of Anafiotika Plaka

 Anafiotika Plaka is a “secret” neighbourhood that escapes the eyes of most tourists.
-This neighbourhood has been decorated in Cycladic style and looks more reminiscent of a village from Santorini, than a suburb of the chaotic Greek capital.
+This neighbourhood has been decorated in Cycladic style and looks more reminiscent of a village from Santorini than a suburb of the chaotic Greek capital.

-Spend Your Afternoon in Plaka
+Spend your afternoon in Plaka

 Despite being one of the most touristic areas of Athens, there is something special and almost magical about Plaka.
-Some of the city’s most notable historical sites are here – including the Ancient Agora, the Roman Agora, and several ancient mosques.
+Some of the city’s most notable historical sites are here – including the Roman Agora and several ancient mosques.

 If you start to feel hungry, there are several great Athens restaurants here that are beloved by locals.
 To Kafeneio (Epicharmou 1) is famous for its small meze plates and specialises in cuisine from Northern Greece.

-Where to Stay in Athens with an Acropolis View
+Where to stay in Athens with an Acropolis view

 You may also wish to stay at a hotel that offers views across to the Parthenon from your balcony.
-A few suggestions of hotels with Acropolis views are detailed below.
+A few suggestions for hotels with Acropolis views are detailed below.
 You can also browse this detailed guide on where to stay in Athens.

 Where: Dionysiou Areopagitou 5

-From your private balcony, and from the hotel’s elegant rooftop Sense restaurant, you have magnificent views of the Acropolis – so close that it feels as though you can reach out and touch it.
+From your private balcony, and from the hotel’s elegant rooftop Sense restaurant, you have magnificent views of the Acropolis.
+It is close that it feels as though you can reach out and touch it.